topcoder-platform/learning-paths-api/src/utils/certificate-sharing/regenerate-certificate-images/README.md

 ## Running the tool

 > IMPORTANT: The user who runs this utility must have permission in the Support Admin Tool to query a user's handle from the user's userId.

+Why?

+The Learning Paths API does not store the user's handle bc it changes and we can't realistically keep them in sync.

+But the handle is used in the URL of the certificate images because the cert is public and the user's ID should not be.

+If you're wondering how we can use the handle, which can change, for the cert URL...
+We save the URL for the image as a property of the CertificationProgress record when the image is created,so a subsequent handle change won't cause us to lose track of the image as it was saved.

 To run the tool: